DrEmpiricism/Optimize-Offline/README.md

 - It is the responsibility of the end-user to be aware of what each parameter and switch does.
 These are well detailed in Optimize-Offline's header.
 - Optimize-Offline is designed to optimize OEM images and not images already optimized by another script/program.
 - Properties, features, packages, etc. can and often do change between builds.
 This means that when optimizing an image, the script could warn of an error during the optimization process that did not occur before.
 The best recourse for errors is to post them - and any log files - in the 'Issues' section of this repository.
+- Just because something can be removed does not mean it should be removed.
+Haphazard removal of System Applications can cause erros during Windows 10 setup.
 - Help will not be given to users who attempt to optimize unsupported builds.

 ## About the -Registry switch ##